nkabbara/nkabbara.github.io/books/how-to-read-a-book.md

 These notes help you with interpreting the content of the book.
 Here are some suggestions.
 Use these for inspection if you deem fit.

-UNDERLINING—of major points; of important or forceful statements.
+HIGHLIGHT—of major points; of important or forceful statements.

 BOOKMARK PAGE & WRITE "MP" NEXT TO A MAJOR POINT—to be used sparingly, to emphasize the ten or dozen most important statements or passages in the book.
 You will be able to take the book off the shelf at any time and, by opening it to the bookmarked pages, refresh your recollection.
 Do not bookmark pages for other purposes.

-NUMBERS IN THE MARGIN & HIGHLIGHT SENTENCE—to indicate a sequence of points made by the author in developing an argument.
+NUMBERS IN THE MARGIN & UNDERLINE SENTENCE—to indicate a sequence of points made by the author in developing an argument.
 Maybe an argument's keyword to remember which argument the propositions are referring to. e.g. "Love is life argument", you'd note "LIL p3" for love is life proposition 3.

-HIGHLIGHT KEYWORDS- to indicate a keyword (term).
-So highlighting is used for keywords and key sentences that lead to arguments.
+UNDERLINE KEYWORDS- to indicate a keyword (term).
+So underline is used for keywords and key sentences that lead to arguments.
 Keyword -> Key sentence -> Argument.

-HIGHLIGHTED SENTENCES WITHOUT NUMBERS- are key sentences, but not necessarily part of a larger argument.
+UNDERLINE SENTENCES WITHOUT NUMBERS- are key sentences, but not necessarily part of a larger argument.
 They might be the complete argument.

 WRITING IN THE MARGIN, OR AT THE TOP OR BOTTOM OF THE PAGE—
   * to record questions (and perhaps answers) which a passage raises in your mind;